joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 are relevant to it.

-We use core.async to publish a channel that components like `om-sync` can suscribe to.
+We use core.async to publish a channel that components like `om-sync` can subscribe to.
 This is done by make the channel a global service via `:shared`.
 We also make an EDN request to get our initial state using the new `init` route we wrote on the backend.